Instamrkt/slate/source/includes/_websocket_api_calls_games.md

-live_start_at | request receival time | The real life game start time in epoch millis (only informative). live_finish_at | null | The real life game finish time in epoch millis (only informative). close_at | null | The close game time in epoch millis (if null, game close request needs to be sent explicitly).
+live_start_at | request receival time | The real life game start time in epoch millis (only informative). live_finish_at | null | The real life game finish time in epoch millis (only informative). close_at | null | The close game time in epoch millis (if null, game close request needs to be sent explicitly). hashtag | null | The social media hashtag to be associated with the game.
+If skipped will be generated from game name.

 ## Create a game